 It's imperative that the universality of Western norms be seriously re-examined and that social media adopt a respectful attitude to cultural diversity by applying regional norms to the territories they operate in or target.

 This is precisely the objective of an "Internet Ombudsman" - a state-based institution providing non-binding guidance to social media on local cultural values.
 The Council of Europe adopted the recommendation to create such ombudsmen in September 2020.

 In addition to protecting cultural differences, it provides legal certainty to social media when confronted with the difficult judgment calls pitting free speech against hurtful content.

 Cultural hegemony canonized by human rights could be contained by such a regional or "civilizational" ap-proach.
 The consequences of the unbridled export of Western norms are destructive to traditions, intergen- erational harmony, social fabric and cohesion as well as national identity, local languages, artistic expres¬sion and creeds.

 Dan Shefet is a Paris-based lawyer specializing in European and human rights law, and information technology law in particular.
-This article was first published in the Greek newspaper “Real News,” in collaboration with the Greek Representation to the European Commission and the Democracy & Culture Foundation.
+This article was first published in the Greek newspaper "Real News," in collaboration with the Greek Representation to the European Commission and the Democracy and Culture Foundation.

 The recently concluded 20th edition of the Dhaka International Film Fe ...

 It’s become something of a recurring theme, particularly over th ...